Thyroid Surgery

 Scar, 3 years after a total thyroidectomy with modified radical neck dissection (removal of entire right neck lymph nodes) on the right side for advanced thyroid cancer with metastatic disease to the right side neck lymph nodes

-Image on operating table, right after the completion of minimally invasive total thyroidectomy: you can see total thyroid with multiple nodules, above the thyroid is incision which is closed with temporally placed stitch.
-The size of the incision is much smaller than size of the thyroid with nodules.jpg
+Image on operating table, right after the completion of minimally invasive total thyroidectomy: you can see total thyroid with multiple nodules, above the thyroid is an incision which is closed with temporally placed stitch.
+The size of the incision is much smaller than the size of the thyroid with nodules.jpg

 Total thyroid with cancer (papillary thyroid carcinoma) in the right thyroid lobe